rapid7/insightconnect-plugins/rapid7_insightvm_cloud/help.md

 # Requirements

-Requires an API Key from the product
+Requires an API Key from the InsightVM

 # Documentation